 Can I throw resin into the trash?

 If you are anything like me, I generally start out the new year with a promise of getting more organized.
 My resin studio is no exception!
 I try to take an inventory of what I have and determine what I need or want.
 Part of my inventory process is also disposing of products I don’t need any more.
-If you are thinking about the same thing, please read these tips to make sure you are safely and properly disposing of your resin supplies.
+If you are thinking about the same thing, please read these tips to make sure you know how to dispose of resin safely and responsibly.